 Leave and termination of employment

-During a Leave
+During Leave

 The employee may choose whether or not to continue paying their contribution during a leave.
 If they choose to contribute, the organization must pay the employer contribution during certain types of leave, including:

-• Illness (maximum 26 weeks within a 12-month period);
+• Non-work-related medical leave (maximum 26 weeks within a 12-month period)

 • Maternity leave (max.
 18 weeks) or paternity leave (max.
 5 weeks);

 • Absence when the employee’s presence is required to care for a close relative due to a serious illness (max.
-12 weeks, or 104 weeks if the employee’s minor child has a serious, potentially life-threatening illness);
+12 weeks, or 104 weeks if the employee’s minor child has a serious, potentially life-threatening illness)

-• Being a candidate or an elected official at the municipal, provincial, or federal level (according to applicable laws).
+• Being a candidate or an elected official at the municipal, provincial, or federal level (according to applicable laws)

 The employee may continue contributing by paying both the employee and employer contributions:

-• During an unpaid leave (maximum 6 months);
+• During unpaid leave (maximum 6 months);

-• During a temporary layoff.
-Each group may agree with its employees on more generous provisions regarding contribution amounts or duration, subject to applicable laws and approval by the pension committee (see Appendix 4 of the Plan Text for concrete examples).
+Each group may agree with its employees on more generous provisions regarding contribution amounts or duration, subject to applicable laws and approval by the pension committee (see Appendix 4 of the plan text for concrete examples).

-Note: When the employee contribution rate is 0, the employer is required to continue contributing during a leave.
+Note: When the employee contribution rate is 0, the employer is required to continue contributing during leave.

 Upon Termination